fabric/fabric/doc/site/user_guide.md

 -----------------

-We have learned how to execute shell commands on our local system with the 'local' operation.
+We have learned how to execute shell commands on our local system with the `local` operation.
 However, that in and off itself isn't particularly useful.
 We can do that with shell scripts just fine.
 Instead, what we'd rely like to do, is to log in to a number of remote hosts and execute the commands there.
 Fabric let us do just that with these three operations:

-* 'put' : Uploads a file to the connected hosts.
+* `put` : Uploads a file to the connected hosts.
-* 'run' : Run a shell-command on the connected hosts as a normal user.
+* `run` : Run a shell-command on the connected hosts as a normal user.
-* 'sudo' : Run a shell-command on the connected hosts as a privileged user.
+* `sudo` : Run a shell-command on the connected hosts as a privileged user.

 These operations are the bread and butter of remote deployment in Fabric.
 But before we can use them, we need to tell Fabric which hosts to connect to.
-We do this by setting the 'fab_hosts' variable with the 'set' operation, to a list of strings that are our host names.
-We can also to specify the user we want to log into these hosts with by setting the 'fab_user' variable.
+We do this by setting the `fab_hosts` variable with the `set` operation, to a list of strings that are our host names.
+We can also to specify the user we want to log into these hosts with by setting the `fab_user` variable.
 By default, Fabric will log in with the username of your current local user - which is perfectly fine in this example, so we'll leave that variable out.

-Try changing your 'fabfile' so it looks like this:
+Try changing your `fabfile` so it looks like this:

     :::python
     set(